 - Only costs that are reasonable, allowable, allocable and consistently treated should be charged to a recharge center project and included in the rate calculation.

 OMB Uniform Guidance requires recharge centers to adjust rates at least on a biennial basis, where by the University requires an annual cost analysis and review of the rates in relation to changing costs and volume to determine whether an upward or downward adjustment of rates is necessary.
 Each year, recharge center should submit a budget and rate schedule by May 1 for the following fiscal year for review and approval by Assistant Controller for Research.

 - Billing: All charges must be documented and include the nature and components of the charge.
 The support for the charges should fully substantiate the cost.

-- A physical count of inventory must be taken at least annually and reported to the Assistant Controller for Research by September 15.
+- Supplies Inventory: Unused inventories maintained for resale will need to be accounted for as assets of the University.
+A recharge center maintaining inventories for these purposes may not treat unused inventory costs as a current operating expense in computing billing rates.
+A physical count of inventory must be taken at least annually and reported to the Assistant Controller for Research by September 15.

 - Space Survey: Space occupied by recharge centers should be identified and designated as such.

 The University may choose to subsidize the operation of a recharge center.
 In such circumstances, all costs attributed to the recharge center, and the sources of funds to undertake the operations of the recharge center’s activity(ies) (a recharge center may have one or many activities), need to be clearly identified and factored into the rates for each activity.
 The detail costs of subsidies need to be reported to the Assistant Controller for Research at the time of Annual Financial Review.